List of Fast & Furious characters: Little Nobody

-Fast & Furious Presents: Hobbs & Shaw
+Government agents introduced in Fast & Furious Presents: Hobbs & Shaw

 Hattie Shaw

 Hattie Shaw is an MI6 field agent, daughter of Queenie and younger sister of Deckard and Owen.
-She was close to her brother Deckard when they were children, but they became estranged when Hattie was falsely led to believe that Deckard betrayed his black ops team.
+She was much closer to her brother Deckard than Owen when they were children, but they became estranged when Hattie was falsely led to believe that Deckard betrayed his black ops team.
 During a mission to retrieve the Snowflake virus from the terrorist organization Eteon, Hattie is forced to inject herself with the virus and go on the run when her team is massacred by genetically enhanced Eteon operative Brixton Lore.
 Her efforts to extract the virus from her body leads to her joining forces with Hobbs and Shaw as they work together to evade Brixton and prevent Eteon from obtaining Snowflake.
 With help from Hobbs and Shaw, she is able to remove the virus and secure it as the three defeat Brixton.
 She also repairs her relationship with her brother when she learns he was set up and begins to form a romantic bond with Hobbs.
-Hattie Shaw is portrayed by Vanessa Kirby.
+Hattie Shaw is portrayed by Vanessa Kirby and young Hattie is portrayed by Meesha Garbett.